Subnet routes and relay nodes

 sudo tailscale up --advertise-routes=10.0.0.0/24,10.0.1.0/24

-You’ll want to replace the subnets with the right ones for your use case.
+Replace the subnets in the example above with the right ones for your network.
 Default routes, 0.0.0.0/0, are not currently supported.

 Step 3: Authorize the machine in the admin console